mjpagenkopf/mern_book_search/README.md

 ## Installation

-Must have Node installed as well as npm dependencies including Express, Handlebars, Session, MySQL2, Sequelize, and dotenv.
+Must have Node installed as well as npm dependencies including .
 This app is deployed to Heroku using MySQL Workbench to store data

 ## Usage Instructions